The Role of Estate Planning

 Six Steps to Cover Your Estate Planning Basics

-There are six core steps to take to cover your estate planning basics.
+If you’re looking for an estate planning checklist to cover your estate planning basics, use these six documents as a place to start.
 Much of the work listed in these six steps should be done with the help and guidance of an estate planning attorney that practices in your state of residence.
+While online templates might seem convenient, they often miss important nuances that could invalidate your documents or create unintended consequences.
 An experienced estate planning attorney can help you determine if you’re on the proper path to plan and help maneuver the sometimes complicated implications.

 1).
 Will/Revocable Living Trust

-As an alternative to a will for those with larger or more complex estates, some choose to establish a revocable living trust.
+As an alternative to a will, some with larger or more complex estate may choose to establish a revocable living trust.
 Living trusts are not required to go through the probate process and cannot be contested.
-A trust is a legal entity that that holds your assets.
+A trust is a legal entity that holds your assets.
 You act as the trustee and can add or remove property as you see fit.
 You can also terminate or amend the trust at any time.
 When you die, your successor trustee distributes the trust assets to the trust beneficiaries, according to the trust agreement.
-Trusts can be costly to create and maintain as they require a fair amount of paperwork that needs to be drawn up by an attorney.
+The downside to trusts is that they can be costly to create and maintain as they require a fair amount of paperwork that needs to be drawn up by an attorney.

 2).
 Beneficiary and Transfer on Death Designations